MarsBarLee/gsod-numpy-2023/outlining/chapters.md

 * Character admit difficulty to contribute further based on current role, perhaps in future X? (acknowledge reality of other responsibiltiy)
 * Characters talking about why they still contribute
 * Discussion on non-linear paths (deconstruct idea of fixed roles)
+* Acknowledge possible move to formalize but not restrict

 ## Ending
 * agree to continue to help each other